Sxing2/AdvFLYP/README.md

 This process will be terminated either when the target model's robustness has not improved for a maximum number of epochs `--patience` or when the maximum number of epochs `--epochs` is reached.
 The model checkpoints will be saved under the the folder specified by `--model_dir`.

 Feel free to adjust the arguments to implement AdvFLYP under different training settings.
-You can also directly edit `train.sh` and run `bash train.sh`.
+You can also directly edit `train.sh` and run `bash scripts/train.sh`.

 #### Argument description: ####